 Pursuant to 19 CFR 351.414(b) and (c)(1), Commerce calculates dumping margins by comparing weighted-average NVs to weighted-average EPs (or constructed export prices (CEP)) (the average-to-average method) unless the Secretary determines that another method is appropriate in a particular situation.
 In less-than-fair-value investigations, Commerce examines whether to compare weighted-average NVs to the EP or CEP of individual U.S. sales (the average-to-transaction method) as an alternative comparison method using an analysis consistent with section 777A(d)(1)(B) of the Act.
-Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in AD investigations.21
+Although section 777A(d)(1)(B) of the Act does not strictly govern Commerce's examination of this question in the context of administrative reviews, Commerce nevertheless finds that the issue arising under 19 CFR 351.414(c)(1) in administrative reviews is, in fact, analogous to the issue in antidumping duty investigations.

-In numerous proceedings, Commerce applied a "differential pricing" analysis for determining whether application of average-to-transaction comparisons is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and consistent with section 777A(d)(1)(B) of the Act.
+In recent proceedings, Commerce applied a "differential pricing" analysis for determining whether application of average-to-transaction comparisons is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and consistent with section 777A(d)(1)(B) of the Act.
 Commerce finds that the differential pricing analysis used in those recent proceedings may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
 Commerce will continue to develop its approach in this area based on comments received in this and other proceedings, and on Commerce's additional experience with addressing the potential masking of dumping that can occur when Commerce uses the average-to-average method in calculating weighted-average dumping margins.

-The differential pricing analysis used in these preliminary results requires a finding of a pattern of EPs (or CEPs) for comparable merchandise that differ significantly among purchasers, regions, or time periods.23 If such a pattern is found, then the differential pricing analysis evaluates whether such differences can be taken into account when using the average-to-average method to calculate the weighted-average dumping margin.
-The differential pricing analysis used here evaluates all purchasers, regions, and time periods to determine whether a pattern of
+The differential pricing analysis used in these preliminary results requires a finding of a pattern of EPs (or CEPs) for comparable merchandise that differ significantly among purchasers, regions, or time periods.
+If such a pattern is found, then the differential pricing analysis

-21 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012) and accompanying Issues and Decision Memorandum at Comment 1; see also Apex Frozen Foods Private Ltd. v.
-United States, 37 F. Supp.
-3d 1286, 1322 (CIT 2014), aff'd, 862 F. 3d 1337 (Fed.
-Cir.
-2017).
+&lt;sup>19 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012), and accompanying Issues and Decision Memorandum (IDM) at Comment 1; see also CP Kelco Oy v.
+United States, 978 F. Supp.
+2d 1315, 1324 (CIT 2014).

-22 See, e.g., Xanthan Gum from the People's Republic of China: Final Determination of Sales at Less Than Fair Value, 78 FR 33351 (June 4, 2013), and accompanying Issues and Decision Memorandum at Comment 3; see also Certain Activated Carbon from the People's Republic of China: Final Results of Antidumping Duty Administrative Review; 2012-2013, 79 FR 70163 (November 25, 2014), and accompanying Issues and Decision Memorandum at Comment 2.
+&lt;sup>20 See, e.g., Xanthan Gum from the People's Republic of China: Final Determination of Sales at Less Than Fair Value, 78 FR 33351 (June 4, 2013), and accompanying IDM at Comment 3; see also Certain Activated Carbon from the People's Republic of China: Final Results of Antidumping Duty Administrative Review; 2012-2013, 79 FR 70163 (November 25, 2014), and accompanying IDM at Comment 2.